cooperwalbrun/terraform-manager/README.md

 pip install terraform-manager
 ```

->Note: if you are planning to target a Terraform Enterprise installation that has private TLS
+>Note: if you are planning to target a Terraform Enterprise installation that uses a private CA for
->certificate security, you may have to import your custom client certificate(s) into `certifi`'s
+>SSL/TLS, you may have to import your custom client certificate(s) into `certifi`'s `cacert.pem`
->`cacert.pem` before `terraform-manager` operations will function properly.
+>before `terraform-manager` operations will function properly.

 ## Configuration